baraveli/rss-scraper/Readme.md

 - ### :flashlight: Http Client

-Client class inside the Http directory of the rss scraper is used to send a http get request to the rss feed url to get the content.
-The class get method gets the content of the rss url and check if the returned data is a validxml content. <code>isValidXmL()</code> is helper method that is provided by the helper trait. if the isvalidxml check passes the xml file is then pass to the <code>simplexml_load_string()</code> function that is built into php. the returned loaded string get passed to <code>parseXML</code> method to return the decoded version of the xml file to php array.
+Client class inside the Http directory of the RSS scraper is used to send HTTP request to the RSS feed URL specified in the config to get the content.
+The class get method gets the content of the RSS URL and check if the returned data is a validxml content. <code>isValidXmL()</code> is helper method that is provided by the helper trait. if the isvalidxml check passes the xml file is then pass to the <code>simplexml_load_string()</code> function that is built into php. the returned loaded string get passed to <code>parseXML</code> method to return the decoded version of the xml file to php array.
 The data is then returned.

 This classes uses guzzle to make the http request.